Bring a Latin classic to this year’s holiday feasts with this delightfully creamy and flavorful rice dish.

 With the cooler weather comes the holiday season and with the holiday season comes one of our favorite things: holiday feasts!
 But holiday feasts don’t have to be the exact same every year.
 Mix in some new flavors to Thanksgiving this year by including some non-traditional dishes like these Poblano Strips with Cream and Rice.
 While there is no doubt that the Thanksgiving classics like turkey, mashed potatoes, green bean casserole, and stuffing are a must, there’s no reason not to try new flavors and create tasty new traditions for years to come.

 This exquisitely creamy and Latin-inspired dish is a great way to introduce a bit of Mexican flair and flavor to an already exciting and delicious holiday.
 Loaded with fresh poblano strips, fluffy Mahatma® Parboiled Rice, and onion cooked in a crema fresca (fresh cream, or Mexican cream) sauce, you won’t believe how well this tasty dish will pair with your oven-baked turkey or ham.
 Our parboiled rice is designed for dishes like this one because it’s partially cooked giving you that perfect fluffy texture and grains that don’t stick.

 Want to include a few more non-traditional Thanksgiving dishes in this year’s festivities?
-Try this Rice with Cranberry Ancho Sauce and for a delicious dessert other than pumpkin or pecan pie, try this Coffee Mousse Rice Pudding.
+Try this Rice with Cranberry Ancho Sauce, Mexican rice in a rice cooker, and for a delicious dessert other than pumpkin or pecan pie, try this Coffee Mousse Rice Pudding.

 While this recipe does feature poblano peppers, it is a mildly spicy dish.
 If you enjoy spicy food and wish to add a bit more heat, try adding a few Serrano strips when cooking the poblanos.
 Want to make it a little bit cheesy, too?
 Add a bit of pepper jack cheese to the cream sauce.